 - Never jump-start a frozen battery.
-The battery can explode. - Wear gloves and safety glasses or a face shield when working on or near a battery. - Use a battery carrier to lift the battery or put your hands on the opposite corners to avoid spilling acid into the vents. - Avoid contact with battery electrolyte: - External contact: immediately flush the area with water. - Eye contact: flush the eyes with water for 15 minutes.
+The battery can explode. - Wear gloves and safety glasses or a face shield when working on or near a battery. - Use a battery carrier or put your hands on opposite corners to lift the battery out of the machine.
+Keep the battery level to avoid spilling battery acid through the vents. - · Avoid contact with battery electrolyte: - External contact: immediately flush the area with water. - Eye contact: flush the eyes with water for 15 minutes.
 Get urgent medical attention.
 Immediately remove any spilled electrolyte. - Avoid contact with the battery posts, terminals, and related accessories.
-They contain lead and lead compound chemicals that are known to cause harm if they are ingested. - · Clean your hands immediately after handling a battery. - Keep all sparks and flames away from batteries.
+They contain lead and lead compound chemicals that are known to cause harm if they are ingested. - Clean your hands immediately after handling a battery. - Keep all sparks and flames away from batteries.
 Gases from electrolyte are explosive. - Avoid injury from a spark or short circuit.
 Disconnect the battery ground cable before servicing any part of an electrical system.